temporalio/samples-dotnet/README.md

 * [Schedules](src/Schedules) - How to schedule workflows to be run at specific times in the future.
 * [WorkerSpecificTaskQueues](src/WorkerSpecificTaskQueues) - Use a unique task queue per Worker to have certain Activities only run on that specific Worker.
 * [WorkerVersioning](src/WorkerVersioning) - How to use the Worker Versioning feature to more easily deploy changes to Workflow & other code.
+* [WorkflowUpdate](src/WorkflowUpdate) - How to use the Workflow Update feature while blocking in update method for concurrent updates.

 ## Development